 China awaits the women’s world cup team in September.
-Below is a list of the 18 players that will represent the US, there more will be named in the coming weeks.
+Below is a list of the 18 players that will represent the US, three more will be named in the coming weeks.
 Here’s your World Cup women’s roster for 2007 in China.
 Will the women’s team be able to lift the World Cup trophy with these players?

 Nicole Barnhart (Gilbertsville, Pa.)